 To help you get started, there are 2 videos below, that show you how each lookup option works.
 There are written steps below the videos:

 1) Excel Lookup with Multiple Criteria: Shows how the INDEX and MATCH functions work together, with one criterion.
 Next, at the 1:50 mark, the formula is changed, to work with 2 criteria.
 To follow along with the video, download the sample file.

 2) Get Started with Excel FILTER function: Shows how the FILTER function works, with one criterion.
 The 3rd example at the 6:00 mark, shows the FILTER function with 2 criteria.
 To follow along with the video, download the sample file.

 To do an Excel lookup with multiple criteria, you can use the INDEX and MATCH functions.

 When INDEX and MATCH are used together, they create a flexible and powerful lookup formula.

 Before using INDEX and MATCH with multiple criteria, let's see how they work together in a simple formula.

-In the following formula, we need to find “Sweater” in a column B of a price list, and get its price from column C on the same worksheet.
+In the below formula, we need to find “Sweater” in a column B of a price list, and get its price from column C on the same worksheet.

 Here’s how that simple INDEX / MATCH formula finds the correct price for sweater.

 So, by combining INDEX and MATCH, you can find the row location of an item, and return the price from that row.